2014 Course Map coming soon.

 New certification pending.

-This Half marathon travel on mostly scenic country roads and include miles of oceanside views.
-The course is very flat - for New England - and has only one medium hill you travel over once but you are rewarded with a spectacular view.
+This Half marathon travel on mostly scenic country roads and include oceanside views.
+The course is very flat - for New England - and has no real hills but a few very gradual inclines.

 The race for Half Marathon starts in designated pace stalls.
 Wave to all your friends and family as off you go south on Rt.
 1A or Ocean Boulevard for about 1 mile with the Atlantic Ocean and Hampton Beach to your right..
 After a foliage laden loop of Hampton's rural roads and neighborhoods the course heads back to the Atlantic Ocean along Rt.
 1A.